johnrlive/atom-config/README.md

 ****

+### Django Package
+- [atom-django](https://atom.io/packages/atom-django) - Build Django apps faster with Atom.

+****

 ### Linter Packages
-- linter
+- linter - needed for linter packages to work
-- linter-htmlhint
+- linter-htmlhint - for HTML
-- linter-jshint
+- linter-jshint - for javascript
+- linter-bootlint - for bootstrap
+- linter-scss-lint - for scss
-- [linter-flake8](https://atom.io/packages/linter-flake8) - is a flake8 provider for linter.
+- linter-ansible-linting - for Ansible

-****

-### Django Packages
-- atom-django

 ****